BitheadsDev/Microbit-Thermostat-Controlled-Fan/README.md

             Increment FanSpeed up to 5 and then cycle to 1 Show x/5 rows of LEDs lit up from the bottom
 ```

+## Possible extensions

+* Hooking up an external thermostat to get a more accurate temperature reading.
+* Alternatively, use two or more Microbits to communicate through the radio function their temperatures and get an average temperature over an area.